 With its towering cliffs, dramatic fjord valleys, glacial lakes, sandy beaches, and highland plateaus, the landscape of Gros Morne National Park ranks among some of the most spectacular and diverse in Canada.
 Explore the incredible landscape and intriguing culture on your own or join guided activities including interpretive walks and boat trips.

 The Tablelands: See the Earth Naked

 Don’t miss the internationally known Tablelands, a rare outcrop of the Earth’s mantle pushed skyward half a billion years ago.
-Explore on your own, with a guide or with the Explora app on your phone.
+Explore on your own with the Explora app on your phone.
 How do you want to see the Earth Naked?!?

 An easy walk past natural bog and forest leads to the dock for a scenic boat trip up Western Brook Pond, cruising the base of sheer cliff walls where waterfalls tumble, to the end of the freshwater fjord.

 Lobster Cove Head Lighthouse Exhibit *Exhibit closed for 2020*